mayurbhambhani/book-notes/Behave.md

   - What outside stimulus, acting through what sensory channel, targetting what part of the brain caused a particular behavior.
   - Were we aware of the environmental stimulus.
   - What does this tell us about our best and worst behaviors.
-- Ethology: The science of interviewing anumals in its own language.
+- Ethology: The science of interviewing animals in its own language.
 We will understand what sensory information prompts what behavior by looking at animals who get same sensory information but in wider ranges.
 - Assumption is discoveries with this techniques will apply to all species.
 But these assumptions are not always correct.
 - Emphasis on observing animals in their natural habitat.
 - When female pandas are ovulating voice changes in the direction of the preference of the males.
 Same happens with humans.